ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

-# Evaluation of knowledge transfer for the denoising
-of super-resolution structured illumination microscopy data
-Evaluation of knowledge transfer for the denoising of super- resolution structured illumination microscopy data
+# Evaluation of knowledge transfer for the denoising of super-resolution structured illumination microscopy data

 In recent years, convolutional neural network (CNN) based methods have shown remarkable performance in the denoising and reconstruction of super-resolved structured illumination microscopy (SR-SIM) data.
 The potential for the generalization of these deep-learning models to